wirrunna/CamillaDSP-Building-a-Config-2-Create-Linear-Phase-XOs/README.md

 These settings work for me, maybe a rePhase guru could suggest better.

 The blue line is the predicted response, rePhase will write a red line of it's calculated result.
-The resulting .dbl file is copied to /home/camilla/camilladsp/coeffs.
+The resulting .dbl file will be imported by the CamillaDSP GUI to /home/camilla/camilladsp/coeffs.
 Again my filenames are (pedantic) descriptors.

 Save the rePhase settings (File/Save Settings As ...) so that the Phase can be manipulated later.
-Double clicking on a saved .rephase file will fire up a new instance of rePhase with all settings loaded ready for further modification.
+Double clicking on a saved .rephase file will fire up a new instance of rePhase with all settings loaded ready for further modification (adding Phase Fix in a later step).

 Here are the Mid and Hi rePhase screen shots
 ![alt text](<Images/rePhase Mid XO before any Phase Fix.jpg>)